Rap has won. Okay. But what did it lose along the way?

 Who is Mehdi Maïzi?

 You definitely know him: NoFun, Rap Jeu, La Sauce, now head of rap playlists at Apple Music.
-He hosts "Le Code", the show that gives voice to real artists, not marketed products.
+He hosts "Le Code", the show giving voice to real artists, not marketed products.

 Mehdi is a bridge.
 A guy who loves rap, respects it, and tells it better than anyone.